hyperledger/besu-docs/docs/Reference/Accounts-for-Testing.md

-description: Ethereum accounts used for testing only on private network
+description: Ethereum accounts used for Hyperledger Besu testing only on private network
 <!--- END of page meta data -->

 # Accounts for Testing

 You can use existing accounts for testing by including them in the genesis file for a private network.
-Alternatively, Pantheon provides predefined accounts in development mode.
+Alternatively, Hyperledger Besu provides predefined accounts in development mode.

 ## Development Mode

- When you start Pantheon with the [`--network=dev`](Pantheon-CLI/Pantheon-CLI-Syntax.md#network) command line option, the `dev.json` genesis file is used by default.
+ When you start Besu with the [`--network=dev`](CLI/CLI-Syntax.md#network) command line option, the `dev.json` genesis file is used by default.

  The `dev.json` genesis file defines the accounts below that can be used for testing.